-Our business operations have generally performed as expected during the first quarter of 2020.
+Our business operations have generally performed as expected during the first half of 2020.
 However, the fast developing COVID-19 pandemic represents significant uncertainty for the remainder of the year.
-So far, our business has not been significantly impacted by the COVID-19 pandemic and demand from our customers has not changed materially.
-The pandemic could impact our customers and may result in unpredictable reductions or increases in demand across the industry sectors we service.
-We do anticipate COVID-19-related disruptions, including potential materials constraints for inventory sourced from certain regions, increased shipping costs and lead-times.
-As at March 29, 2020, the funds available to borrow under our PNC Facility (as described and defined below) after deducting the current borrowing base conditions was \$31,185.
+So far, while we have experienced some impact to our business from the COVID-19 pandemic, and experienced forecast fluctuations in the second quarter from our end customers, all of our facilities remain in operation and in compliance with applicable COVID-19 health and safety measures.
+While demand from our customers has remained relatively stable, the COVID-19 pandemic could impact our customers and may result in unpredictable reductions or increases in demand across the industry sectors we service.
+We are proactively coordinating with our customers and key suppliers in anticipation of further possible COVID-19-related disruptions, including potential materials constraints for inventory sourced from certain regions, increased shipping costs, delays and lead-times.
+As at June 28, 2020, the funds available to borrow under our PNC Facility (as described and defined below) after deducting the current borrowing base conditions and subject to debt covenants were \$30.9 million.

+The Company believes that the effects of the COVID-19 pandemic have the potential to negatively impact the results of our operations, cash flows and financial position.
+In response, management has implemented actions to mitigate the potential financial impact, to protect the health of our employees and to comply with government regulations at each of our facilities.
 We are taking extensive precautions intended to protect the health and safety of our employees and to ensure business continuity.
 Despite these efforts it is possible that an extended pandemic could disrupt the operation of one or more of our manufacturing facilities or our supply chain.
 Additionally, one or more of our manufacturing facilities may need to limit operations or temporarily close.
 Although many of the products we manufacture for our customers are deemed essential, the COVID-19 pandemic may impact demand for our customers' products, which could impact our production schedules.
+Our employees may be unable to perform their work due to illness caused by the COVID-19 pandemic or local, state or federal orders and restrictions requiring employees to remain at home.
 These possible impacts could result from both the pandemic itself and the extensive public restrictions imposed to limit the spread of COVID-19.
 If one or more of our manufacturing facilities were temporarily closed or had its operations limited, or customers pushed out demand due to the pandemic, this would have a material impact on our operations.

 We are actively monitoring the global COVID-19 pandemic and in continuous communication with our employees and union representatives, in addition to government and state representatives where our manufacturing facilities reside.
-We have initiated measures designed to protect our employees and we continue to adapt in order to maintain operations while providing a safe environment.
-We have experience increased workplace absenteeism as illness, potential COVID-19 exposure or personal commitments restrict the ability of some employees to come to work.
+We have instructed those employees at higher risk of COVID-19 to stay home and have directed all nonessential employees to work remotely.
+For those employees continuing to work in our facilities, we have instituted programs of temperature metering, intensive cleaning and disinfection, social distancing and are prohibiting visitors to our sites.
+We have experienced increased workplace absenteeism as illness, potential COVID-19 exposure or personal commitments restrict the ability of some employees to come to work.
 The Company has modified shift schedules and hired temporary labor to help address this situation and meet our customers' product shipping schedules.
-We anticipate incurring higher direct labor charges in the second quarter of 2020 as a result of this.
+We anticipate incurring higher direct labor charges in the third quarter of 2020 as a result of this.
 Decisions on further measures or the continuation of these measures will depend on the impact of the COVID-19 pandemic on our operations and the requirements of each jurisdiction in which we operate.